uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-howto/add-job-types.md

   - This is done in [`src/jobs/jobs.go`][3], in the `DBJobToProcessor` function
 - Queue a job of the new type.
   - See [`src/jobs/queue.go`][4]
-  - You might create a new `prepare...Job` function, or simply use an existing one with the new type
-  - You might need to create a new arg value, like `srcArg`, `forcedArg`, etc. for the processor to use
+  - You might need to create a new arg value in `src/models/pipeline.go`, like `JobArgSource`, `JobArgWorkflowStep`, etc.
   - You will certainly need to create the job and push it into a queue.
-    Typically this happens in a `Queue...` function.
+This happens in a `Queue...` function (e.g., `QueueBatchForDeletion`).
 - Make something run jobs of the new type.
   - For almost any new job, you'll just add the type to an existing runner function in [`src/cmd/run-jobs/main.go`][5] (`runAllQueues`).
 This ensures